cyberbotics/webots/README.md

 ### Building from Source

-If you prefer to compile Webots from source, read our [Webots Development pages](https://github.com/cyberbotics/webots/wiki#installation-of-the-webots-development-environment) and check out [contributing guidelines](CONTRIBUTING.md).
+If you prefer to compile Webots from source, read the [contributing guidelines](CONTRIBUTING.md).

 ### Continuous Integration Nightly Tests